 The latest release was on 19th December 2018, Linux Mint 19 “Tessa”.
 This release is based on Ubuntu 18.04 and will be supported until April 2023.

 Link for Download: https://linuxmint.com/download_all.php

-Yet another open source distribution from Linux, was developed by the Fedora Project and sponsored by Red-Hat.
+Yet another open-source distribution from Linux was developed by the Fedora Project and sponsored by Red Hat.
 Initial version Fedora Core 1 – “Yarrow” was released on 6th November 2003.
 It was based on Red Hat Linux 9 and came with Linux Kernel and GNOME desktop environment.
-Fedora is also one from the Windows alternatives as it comes with a wide range of software’s which include Firefox and LibreOffice.
+Fedora is also one of the Windows alternatives as it comes with a wide range of software’s which include Firefox and LibreOffice.
 Other third-party software present in the software repository can be installed using the GNOME software or DNF package manager.
 The last release was on 30th October 2018.
 This new release came with a few notable features such as a new optional package repository called modular, Fedora Modularity, GNOME 3.30, etc.

 Link for Download: https://getfedora.org/en/workstation/download/

 Aaron Griffin was the lead developer of the team which discovered Arch Linux.
 The first release came out on 11th March 2002.
 It is yet another one of Linux open-source distribution, which is lightweight and flexible.
 It was developed following the KISS principle, which stands for “Keep It Simple, Stupid”.
 Packman (acronym over “package manager”) is a package manager which was written for Arch Linux to install, remove, upgrade /downgrade software packages and features automatic dependency resolution.
 Arch User Repository (AUR) is a repository of software developed by other users of Arch Linux.
 Using the Arch Build System (ABS) and custom scripts, users develop packages compatible with Packman.